Small-Scale Poultry Processing

 Small processors usually place birds in funnel-shaped kill cones after removing them from crates; large plants hang them on shackles and stun them before killing.

 There are several ways of cutting blood vessels in poultry, the most common killing method.
 In the conventional industry, the carotid arteries and the jugular veins are cut on both sides of the neck by a deep cut in the front.
 In kosher and halaal slaughter, only one side of the neck is cut, so the birds bleed more slowly.
-The spinal cord should not be cut (as when the head is cut off), because the feathers "set" and are hard to pick.
-(5) The esophagus should also not be cut, to prevent microbial contamination from leakage.
+The spinal cord should not be cut (as when the head is cut off ) because the feathers “set” and are hard to pick (Sams, 2001).
+The esophagus should also not be cut, to prevent microbial contamination from leakage.

 Stunning is not used in on-farm processing and is only sometimes used in small plants, where it is often impractical.
-Small-scale processor Aaron Silverman (6) does not stun.
-"I don't like the idea of my employees using an electrical implement in a wet environment."
-According to Silverman, if you do not stun, you should kill in cones to restrain the bird from convulsions and wing flapping.
 In some specialty religious processing, such as kosher and halaal, stunning is not permitted.
 However, stunning is very helpful when working with turkeys or geese because of their larger size.
 When using a stun gun, it is critical to set it at the correct voltage—110 volts.
 If you do not adjust the stun correctly, birds will be over- or under-stunned.
-Over-stunning results in hemorrhages and broken bones.
+Over-stunning will result in hemorrhages and broken bones.

 Stunning is the norm at large plants.
-It immobilizes the birds for the killing machine, provides a uniform heartbeat for better bleeding, and relaxes the feather follicles for easier picking.
-(7) Furthermore, stunning is considered more humane than not stunning.
-U.S. law requires stunning of other livestock, though not of poultry.
+It immobilizes the birds for the killing machine, provides a uniform heartbeat for better bleeding, and relaxes the feather follicles for easier picking (Owens, 2001).
+Furthermore, stunning is considered more humane than not stunning.
+U.S. law requires stunning of other livestock, though not poultry.

 In large plants, stunning works as follows.
-The heads of the birds are dipped into a saline bath with an electric current, rendering them temporarily unconscious (1-2 minutes-enough time for cutting and bleeding them to death).
-(7) The current is low-voltage and low-amperage (about 20 volts, depending on bird size, for 3-5 seconds; the amperage is 10-12 mA per bird).
-(7)
+The heads of the birds are dipped into a saline bath with an electric current, rendering them temporarily unconscious (one to two minutes—enough time for cutting and bleeding them to death) (Owens, 2001).
+The current is low-voltage and low-amperage (about 20 volts, depending on bird size, for three to five seconds; the amperage is 10 to 12 mA per bird) (Owens, 2001).

 There are relationships between stunning, killing, muscle metabolism, and meat quality.
-These interactions have been studied mostly with stunned birds killed in shackles, since that is the typical practice in large plants.
+These interactions have been studied mostly with stunned birds killed in shackles because that is the typical practice in large plants.
 Less is known about the effects on meat quality of killing in cones with no stunning.

 Small processors usually believe that the bleed-out is more thorough with no stunning.
-About 35-50% of the blood comes out of stunned birds, with the rest remaining mainly in the organs.
-(1) Bleeding takes 1.5 to 3 minutes.
-(7) According to industry thought, if the bird is not stunned, the bleed-out is slower and not as complete, because the bird is struggling and its organs are using blood.
-Maximum drainage of blood is desirable so there won't be dark spots on the meat, especially on wing veins.
+About 35% to 50% of the blood comes out of stunned birds, with the rest remaining mainly in the organs (Barbut, 2002).
+Bleeding takes one and one-half to three minutes (Owens, 2001).
+According to industry thought, if the bird is not stunned, the bleed-out is slower and not as complete because the bird is struggling and its organs are using blood.
+Maximum drainage of blood is desirable so there won’t be dark spots on the meat, especially on wing veins.

 On the farm, blood is collected in a bucket or trough and used in composting; however, on a large scale, blood is a wastewater pollutant since it contains a lot of organic matter.
 On a shackle line, blood can be collected in a blood tunnel that reduces splashing.